osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Update Type Access Control List`

 Update the ACL of the specified type.
+For more information on ACLs, see [Access Control](xref:accesscontrol).

 **Request**